Med-Scout: Curing MLLMs' Geometric Blindness in Medical Perception via Geometry-Aware RL Post-Training: Introduction

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item \textit{Unveiling Geometric Blindness.} We conduct a pilot study and identify a critical gap where MLLMs fail to ground outputs in geometric constraints despite semantic fluency. \item \textit{Geometry-Aware RL Post-Training.} We propose Med-Scout, a novel RL framework that leverages specialized geometric proxy tasks to actively cure geometric blindness in MLLMs using dense geometric rewards. \item \textit{The Med-Scout-Bench.} We release Med-Scout-Bench, a novel benchmark constructed from the intrinsic geometric properties of medical images.
-It serves as a rigorous standard for quantifying geometric perception, addressing a key evaluation gap. \item \textit{Substantial Performance Improvements.} Med-Scout improves geometric perception by over \textbf{40\%} on our benchmark and achieves state-of-the-art generalization on radiological and comprehensive medical VQA benchmarks. \end{itemize}
+We apply Med-Scout to promote representative general-domain and medical-domain MLLMs.
+Experiments demonstrate our approach not only significantly reduces geometric blindness but also enables strong generalization to standard medical VQA~\cite{lau2018dataset, DBLP:conf/isbi/LiuZXMYW21, DBLP:journals/corr/abs-2305-10415, DBLP:conf/cvpr/HuLLSHQL24, DBLP:conf/icml/ZuoQLCZHZ0025, butsanets2025radimagenetvqalargescalectmri} and report generation tasks~\cite{demner2015preparing, johnson2019mimic}.
+This confirms the geometric capabilities acquired effectively transfer to broader medical perception.
+Our main contributions are as follows: \begin{itemize}[leftmargin=*] \item \textit{Unveiling Geometric Blindness.} We conduct a pilot study and identify a critical gap where MLLMs fail to ground outputs in geometric constraints despite semantic fluency. \item \textit{Geometry-Aware RL Post-Training.} We propose Med-Scout, a novel RL framework that leverages specialized geometric proxy tasks to actively cure geometric blindness in MLLMs using dense geometric rewards. \item \textit{The Med-Scout-Bench.} We release Med-Scout-Bench, a novel benchmark constructed from the intrinsic geometric properties of medical images.
+It serves as a rigorous standard for quantifying geometric perception, addressing a key evaluation gap. \item \textit{Substantial Performance Improvements.} Med-Scout improves geometric perception by over \textbf{40\%} on our benchmark and achieves state-of-the-art generalization on radiological and comprehensive medical VQA benchmarks. \end{itemize} \paragraph{Conflict of Interest Disclosure.} The authors declare no conflicts of interest.